ONSdigital/dp-component-test/README.md

 Library to help write feature-level tests against a REST api / microservice

+The steps available to use from this library are described in [STEP_DEFINITIONS.md](STEP_DEFINITIONS.md).

+For help and examples of using this library please see [USAGE.md](USAGE.md).

 ## Background

 The intention of this library is to help when writing component tests for a new or existing component (microservice).